 In certain cases, overweight and senior dogs can be prone to pressure sores on their body, particularly in jointed areas that come in contact with hard surfaces or experience a great deal of friction.
 After many years, the repetitive pressure leads to thickening of the skin, callus formation and hair loss.

 Treatment for Pressure Sores

 If your pooch’s callused areas crack, bleed or are prone to infection, you may wish to ask your veterinarian for moisturizer suggestions that are safe for dogs.
 Your vet may also recommend surgery if the condition is severe.

 In addition to the common skin infections we’ve covered, there are other reasons your dog may be losing his hair, from simple allergies to chronic conditions.
 Below, a checklist of other ailments you may want to consider when determining the cause of your fur baby’s persistent shedding, bald patches or related skin disorders:

-- Allergies (including foods, flea bites and various chemicals found in skin care products or other environmental catalysts)
+- Allergic Reaction (including foods, fleas and various chemicals found in skin care products or other environmental catalysts)

 - Foreign objects (such as glass, thorns or other objects lodged into the skin)

 - Rashes/hives (due to allergic reactions from insect bites and stings, medications, plants and other substances)

 - Trauma (chronic licking, also known as acral lick dermatitis)